Santo vs The Clones: Episodes

-Canceled U.S. show
+Canceled American show

 Like a relation to Santo vs The Clones, in 2007 has been announced that its international version is in development at Cartoon Network Studios, but was eventually released as an unaired short pilot titled Mask of Santo in 2008.
 Also for it, Carlo Olivares Paganoni and El Hijo del Santo are reconfirmed as creator and developer, respectively.